 Though there is no official recommended Daily Value of choline in the human diet, the National Academy of Sciences recommends a minimum daily intake of 550 mg for adult males.
 Choline is found in the form of phosphatidylcholine.
 Phosphatidylcholine is a lecithin and the most abundant phospholipid in all cells.
 This lecithin can be found in the following foods:

-- Fats: Peanut butter, almond butter, vegetable oil, and yogurt, kefir, and raw milk
+- Fats: Yogurt, kefir, and raw milk

 The best way to obtain choline in food form is from animal products.
 Foods such as nuts, and legumes contain anti-nutrients that may decrease choline absorption.
 These foods can be consumed, but it is suggested that they are consumed in moderation.